andreaferretti/paths-js/README.md

 The `Pie` function will then return an array on which one can iterate to draw the sectors.
 Each member of this array has the properties `sector`, `color` and `item`, the latter containing the actual datum associated to the sector.

+The `Stock` graph is used to represent one or more line charts.
+It can be used as follows:

+    var Stock = require('paths/stock');
+    var data = [
+      [
+        { year: 2012, month: 1, value: 13 },
+        { year: 2012, month: 2, value: 12 },
+        { year: 2012, month: 3, value: 15 }
+      ],
+      [
+        { year: 2012, month: 1, value: 21 },
+        { year: 2012, month: 2, value: 22 },
+        { year: 2012, month: 3, value: 22 }
+      ]
+    ];

+    function date(data) {
+      var d = new Date();
+      d.setYear(data.year);
+      d.setMonth(data.month - 1);
+      return d.getTime();
+    }

+    var stock = Stock({
+      data: data,
+      xaccessor: date,
+      yaccessor: function(d) -> return { d.value },
+      width: 300,
+      height: 200,
+      colors: function(i) { return somePalette[i]; },
+      closed: true
+    });

+The parameters `width` and `height` have the obvious geometric meaning; data will be rescaled to fit into a rectangle of these dimensions.
+The `data` parameter contains the actual data to plot.
+It should be an array of arrays, each internal array representing a time series to be plotted.
+The actual format of the data in the time series is not important; the actual abscissa and ordinate of the point are extracted by the `xaccessor` and `yaccessor` function.
+If these are missing their default are `function(d) { return d[0] }` and `function(d) { return d[1] }` respectively, so if `data` is passed as an array of arrays of arrays of 2 elements, the accessor functions are optional.
+The parameter `closed` is an optional boolean (default `false`) and it is used to decide how to construct the paths for the area plots.
+If `closed` is set to true, these will be stretched to include part of the x axis, even if the data are not around 0.
+Use this if you want to be sure that the area paths touch the horizontal axis.
+Finally `colors` is an optional parameter, holding a function that assign to a line index its color.

+The `Stock` function will then return an object with the properties `polygons`, `xscale` and `yscale`.
+Under `polygons` it contains an array of objects, each having the properties `line`, `area`, `item` and `color`. `line` and `area` are two polygon objects, as in the previous paragraph; the first one holds the polygon for the line chart, while the second one is a closed polygon that can be used to draw the area fill.
+Under `item` one finds the original element in the data.

+Finally, `xscale` and `yscale` are the scales used to represent the data on the given width and height.
+They can be used to find the coordinates of the axis and draw them.

 Miscellaneous
 -------------